 Creamy and packed with crunchy roasted hazelnuts, this milk tastes incredibly indulgent.

 Now that we are celebrating birthdays and other events pretty much every weekend I wanted something simple, quick and satisfying.
 While I do enjoy making cakes and other desserts for my family, it is a little difficult to keep up with all the events.
 From birthdays, to baby showers to father’s day, this month is exceptionally busy.
-While cooking is something that can stress me out quite a bit (eg. making delicate macrons) it also can calm me down again.
+So I wanted to make a simple and delicious recipe in between hectic events.

 Hazelnut milk is easy to make and a great alternative to regular milk.
 I’m not a vegan, but I do enjoy the creamy delicious taste of it.
 There are a few tips I’d like to share with you on how to make the perfect hazlenut milk.